About Cal U's Environmental Health and Safety Programs

 The University workers’ compensation program covers all full-time, part-time, and student employees of California University.
 Temporary employees are covered based on the method of hire.

 Initial treatment should occur at the University Health Services Center (Student Health Center), located in Carter Hall.

 The employee will complete the Report of Occupational Injury or Illness form provided at that time.
 If the injury is severe enough to require additional treatment, you are required to be examined by a member of the University’s Panel of Health Care Providers.

 All work-related accidents must immediately be reported to your supervisor.
-The supervisor must immediately report the incident to the Environmental Health and Safety Office workers’ compensation manager.
+The supervisor must immediately report the incident to the Human Resources Office workers’ compensation manager.